juditacs/juditacs.github.io/_posts/2019-02-18-bert-tokenization-stats.md

 average number of BERT word pieces corresponding with a single real token.
 The example `['El', '##vé', '##ge', '##zhet', '##ite', '##k']` has a fertility 6, but we can expect lower values on average.
 Fertility would be 1 if all tokens were in BERT's vocabulary.
-As illustrated in this plot shows, BERT has the lowest fertility in English (1.2) and the highest in Tamil (3.17).
+As illustrated in this plot, BERT has the lowest fertility in English (1.2) and the highest in Tamil (3.17).
 The latter could be an artifact of the Tamil dataset, which is relatively small (600 sentences).